Part B – Working arrangements

-- Where an employee has worked overtime, he or she will be entitled to an eight-hour break plus reasonable travelling time before recommencing work without incurring any loss of pay.
+- Where an employee has worked overtime, the employee will be entitled to an eight- hour break plus reasonable travelling time before recommencing work without incurring any loss of pay.

-- Where this break is not possible due to operational requirements, employees will be paid double ordinary time rates until they have such a break.
+- Where this break is not possible due to operational requirements, employees will be paid at the rate of double time until they have such a break.

 - For the purposes of determining whether an overtime attendance is or is not continuous with ordinary duty, or is or is not separate from other duty, meal periods will be disregarded.

-- The provisions of clauses 67-70 will not apply to duty that is covered by clause 195.
+- The provisions of clauses 54-58 will not apply to duty that is covered by clause 188 (Emergency Duty).

 Part-time work / job sharing

 - The Archives is committed to providing opportunities for employees to work on a regular part-time basis.
-This is administered in accordance with the Archives’ Flexible Work Options Policy.
+In determining whether requests for part-time work can be approved, the Director-General will consider both the operational needs of the Archives and the personal circumstances of the employee.
+Further information can be found in the Archives’ Flexible Work Options Policy.

-- A part-time employee is one whose regular hours of work are less than the ordinary hours of work of a full-time equivalent employee over a four-week period, i.e. less than the average of a standard working week.
-Ordinary hours of work for part-time employees, unless otherwise agreed between the employee and the Director-General (delegate), will be continuous and not less than three hours per day on any day worked by the employee.
+- A part-time employee is one whose agreed hours of work are less than the Ordinary Hours of Work of a full-time equivalent employee over a four-week period, i.e. less than the average of a Standard Working Week.
+Agreed hours of work for part-time employees, unless otherwise agreed between the employee and the Director- General, will be continuous and not less than three hours per day on any day worked by the employee.
 An unpaid meal break will not break the continuity of hours of work.

-- Remuneration and other benefits for part-time employees will be calculated on a pro rata basis apart from those allowances of a reimbursement nature, where part-time employees will receive the same amount as full-time employees.
+- Remuneration and other benefits for part-time employees will be calculated on a pro rata basis, excluding Long Service Leave and apart from those allowances of a reimbursement or expense nature, where part-time employees will receive the same amount as full-time employees.

-- Access to part-time work will be given to employees returning from Maternity, Adoption, Fostering or Parental Leave for up to 2 years from the end of the applicable leave.
-In accordance with clause 221-223 employees returning from Maternity, Adoption, Fostering or Parental Leave may request further periods of part-time work after the initial up to 2 year period until the child reaches school age or for care for a child (under 18 years) who has a disability, the provisions in clause 75 will apply.
+- Access to part-time work will be given to employees returning from Maternity, Adoption, Fostering or Parental Leave for up to two years from the end of the applicable leave.

-- Consistent with flex time arrangements, a part-time employee and his or her Director may, by agreement, vary regular hours of work.
+- Consistent with flex time arrangements, a part-time employee and their Director may, by agreement, vary their agreed hours of work.
 Similarly, part-time working arrangements may, for other than designated part-time jobs, be terminated by agreement.

-- While the Archives may propose the introduction of part-time employment, a full-time employee will not be required to convert to part-time hours without his or her agreement.
+- While the Archives may propose the introduction of part-time employment, a full- time employee will not be required to convert to part-time hours without their agreement.

-- A part-time employee working in a permanent part-time arrangement will not be required to convert to full-time hours without his or her agreement.
-A part-time employee not working in a management-initiated part-time job will revert to full-time work at the conclusion of his or her part-time work agreement, or beforehand as agreed between the employee and the Director-General (delegate).
+- A part-time employee working in a permanent part-time arrangement will not be required to convert to full-time hours without their agreement.
+A part-time employee not working in a management-initiated part-time job will revert to full- time work at the conclusion of their part-time work agreement, or beforehand as agreed between the employee and the Director-General.